SolarArbiter/SolarArbiter.github.io/data_model.md

 ### Aggregates
 {: .anchor}

-Each Aggregate must be associated with one or more Observations.
+Each Aggregate is associated with one or more Observations.
 The Solar Forecast Arbiter calculates aggregated observation data from these Observations.
-Each aggregate also provides a list of Sites associated with the Observations.
-These Sites will provide forecast providers with the modeling parameters for each system in the Aggregate.
+The aggregated observation data conforms to the time parameters of the aggregate's metadata.
 Aggregate forecasts are directly associated with an Aggregate.
 Forecast providers are required to submit a forecast of the aggregated quantity.

 Aggregates have the following required parameters:

 -   *Name* - Name of the Aggregate
 -   *Description* - A description of the makeup of the Aggregate, e.g. all utility scale solar in ISO region
+-   *Variable* - variable name, e.g. power, GHI.
+Each allowed variable has an associated pre-defined unit.
+-   *Aggregate type* - The type of data represented by the aggregate.
+    One of sum, mean, median, max, or min.
+-   *Interval length* - The length of time between consecutive data points, e.g. 5 minutes, 1 hour.
+The aggregate interval length must be greater than or equal to the interval length of the observations that go into it.
+-   *Interval label* - Indicates if a time labels the beginning or the ending of an interval average.
+One of beginning or ending.
 -   *Timezone* - IANA timezone of the site, e.g. Etc/GMT+8

--   *Observations* - A list of Observations that make up the aggregate
+Additional parameters may be specified under the “extra parameters” key.

+After the Aggregate is created, Observations may be associated with it.
+Observations are included in an aggregate between an Effective From and an Effective Until date defined by the user.
+Observations are expected to contain all values in their effective range.
+Any values missing from an observation during computation will cause a failure.
+To avoid this failure, users should submit NaNs where data is missing for their observations.

 ## Variables and Units
 {: .anchor}